Regine Velasquez: Product endorsements

-Velasquez has worked on brand marketing initiatives for American fast food restaurant chains Wendy's and KFC.
+Velasquez has worked on brand marketing initiatives for American fast-food restaurant chains Wendy's and KFC.
 She has signed advertising deals with several other brands, including Digitel, Lux, Nestlé Philippines, Nokia, and Smart Communications.
 Throughout 2005, she appeared as the face of the Department of Tourism's travel promotion campaign.
-In August 2009, working with the clothing brand and retail network Bench, Velasquez released two perfumes for women, "Reigne" and "Songbird".
-In February 2020, she collaborated with beauty brand BYS and launched a line of makeup also called "Reigne".
-The perfume and makeup names are intentional plays on her name.
+In August 2009, working with the clothing and retail brand Bench, Velasquez promoted her fragrances for women, Reigne and Songbird.
+Velasquez has worked with fast-food restaurant chain Jollibee since 2018, and has appeared in several commercials with her son.
+They also had deals with Pampers, PLDT, and Nestlé's infant formula products.
+In February 2020, she partnered with beauty brand BYS and launched a cosmetics line, also named Reigne.
+She also became a spokesperson for Ariel laundry detergent and Vicks medicines.

 Personal life

 Velasquez announced her relationship with singer-songwriter Ogie Alcasid in an article published by Yes! magazine in June 2007.
 On August 8, 2010, the couple announced their engagement, and in December, they married in Nasugbu, Batangas.
 She gave birth to their son, Nathaniel James, via caesarean section on November 8, 2011.

-Velasquez is a born-again Christian.
-In March 2016, she revealed she had suffered a miscarriage prior to her marriage to Alcasid and stated it was her reason for converting.
+In 2013, Velasquez became a born-again Christian.
+It was revealed in March 2016 that she had suffered a miscarriage prior to her marriage to Alcasid and stated it was her reason for converting.
 Velasquez also said she had been attending Victory Christian Fellowship.

 Awards and recognition

 Throughout her career, Velasquez has received many honors and awards, including MTV Asia's Favorite Artist Philippines in 2002 and 2003, and the Aliw Awards' Entertainer of the Year in 2007, 2009, and 2019.
 She has been the recipient of lifetime achievement awards, including the Awit Awards' Dangal ng Musikang Pilipino, the Star Awards for Music's Pilita Corrales Lifetime Achievement and Natatanging Alagad Ng Musika, FAMAS Awards' Golden Artist, and Myx Music's Magna Award.

 Velasquez has sold more than seven million records in the Philippines and 1.5 million in Asia, making her the biggest-selling Filipino artist of all time.
 Eight of her albums have each sold over 200,000 copies.
 She was ranked first in Female Network's 2011 countdown of the "Top 25 Best Filipina Singers" and was included in Top 10 Asia magazine's list of "Ten Most Admired Female Singers in Asia".
 Velasquez has also received recognition for her work in television and film, such as the Box Office Queen award in 2002, the Star Awards for Television's Best Actress in 2002, and the Golden Screen Awards' Best Actress in 2013.
-She has received a total of 22 Awit Awards, 22 Box Office Entertainment Awards, 16 Aliw Awards, and 14 Star Awards for Music.
+She has received a total of 22 Awit Awards, 22 Box Office Entertainment Awards, 17 Aliw Awards, and 17 Star Awards for Music.
 In December 2007, Velasquez was honored with a star on the Philippines' Walk of Fame.